cgiacomini/vagrant--kubernetes/examples/021-Observability-Prometheus/PrometheusArchicture.md

 Available for many languages, they take care of the details for producing metrics and respond t http requests.

 ## Exporters
-Like SNMP agents, exporters they are responsible to collect metrics data and expose them to prometheus whenever there no direct instrumentation. basically are kind of proxy that receive requests, collect the required information and return them in the correct expected format.
+Like SNMP agents, exporters are responsible to collect metrics data and expose them to Prometheus whenever there no direct instrumentation. basically are kind of proxy that receive requests, collect the required information and return them in the correct expected format.
 You can use exporters to access data you do not have control over, such as kernel metrics.